A-man404/Navigation/README.md

   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

-# It is a learning project
+# It is a learning project nothing much